Input file format

 Profile file format

 As discussed earlier, time series data is separated into its own file format so as to not clutter the project file and turn it unreadable.
-This profile file format resembles a CSV
+This profile file format resembles a CSV format with a few additions.
+Parameters and meta information are provided by adding a # to the start of a line.

-Three different ways of defining a profile can be chosen by the parameter time_definition
+Three different ways of defining a profile can be chosen by the parameter time_definition:

-: Data only along with a specified startdate and time step width
+startdate_timestepsize: Data only along with a specified startdate and time step width

 # time_definition: startdate_timestepsize